jariazavalverde/ts-pio/README.md

 #### getChar

 Read a character from the standard input device.
-This makes use of `Deno.setRaw` which is still unstable so the library require the `--unstable` flag to run.
+This makes use of `Deno.setRaw` which is still unstable so the library requires the `--unstable` flag to run.

 *Example: [password.ts](examples/password.ts)*